-The most important thing we have noticed working with vein practices since 2002 is that every physician is unique in his or her goals, marketplace, budget, personality, interests, etc. The bottom line is that each practice needs a customized marketing approach that is tailored to the interests and goals of the physician (or group).
+The most important thing we have noticed working with venous, endovascular and interventional practices since 2002 is that every physician is unique in his or her goals, marketplace, budget, personality, interests, etc. The bottom line is that each practice needs a customized marketing approach that is tailored to the interests and goals of the physician (or group).
 A “one-size-fits-all” approach doesn’t work.

 The majority of doctors who retain MDmanagement want to communicate a caring and compassionate branding message that strongly differentiates them from everyone else.
 They want to grow by winning new doctor referrals, maintain current referral patterns, and recapture referral sources that have slipped away.

 While digital marketing gives consumers an important and convenient way to search for a physician who treats vein disease, our recommendation is to not rely on your website alone.
 It takes a savvy digital marketing strategy to reach patients and compel them to call your office to schedule a consultation.
 We know it’s vital to distinguish your brand and reputation in a way that builds trust and inspires patient and professional referrals.
 Whether you want to market to win more doctor referrals, open additional offices, overcome marketplace disadvantages, differentiate yourself from the competition, or simply get more patients to call you, MDmanagement is willing and able to help with a customized marketing plan that works for you.

 - We’ll approach the marketing of your venous, endovascular or interventional practice just like you would treat a patient.
 We’ll begin with a thorough examination of all the marketing you have done over the past 24 to 36 months.

 - Then we’ll diagnose your situation based upon your goals and objectives, your budget, your strengths, your weaknesses, your opportunities, your unique clinical service proposition, your demographics and target audience, your competition, your referral patterns and more.